 Disabled Boater Forums

-We hold an online forum once every couple of months, to hear your views on the issues you encounter, and to let you know what we are doing to help improve your boating experience.
+We hold an online forum once every two or three months, to hear your views on the issues you encounter, and to let you know what we are doing to help improve your boating experience.

-Contact us if you want to receive notice of these meetings, or check Boaters Update for the link via Eventbrite.
-These forums also appear on the IWAF (Inland Waterways Accessibility Forum) page on Facebook - a place where any discussions relating to disability and boating can take place.
+Contact us if you want to receive notice of these meetings, or check our meetings page for the Eventbrite link to book your place.
+These forums also appear on the IWAF (Inland Waterways Accessibility Forum) page on Facebook – a place where any discussions relating to disability and boating can take place.
+We welcome your questions and suggested topics for discussion, which you can submit in advance or bring to the meeting.

-A British Sign Language (BSL) interpreter can be provided on request at the Disabled Boaters Forum online meetings.
+A British Sign Language (BSL) interpreter can be provided on request at the Disabled Boater Forum online meetings.

 Equality: making sure everyone can access and enjoy the waterways